adolfosp/Front-GPT3-React/README.md

 ## What I learned with this project?
 - Best practise to organize my project
-- Has a archive to import all of components and export it.
+- To have a archive to import all of components and export it.
 An example of this
   ```javascript
     import blog01 from '../../assets/blog01.png';
     import blog02 from '../../assets/blog02.png';